anttiluode/TakensPhaseSpaceVisualizerVST/README.md

 ![Takens](takensphasespace.png)

+EDIT EDIT EDIT:

+Added 3d version to its own folder with built vst3 folder and build files that you can build like this version.
+Note, you can turn the 3D attractor by grapping on it.

 EDIT EDIT:

 Ok the vst works now as well as the stand alone Phasspacemicroscope3.py that it was based on .